zkoss-demo/gettingStarted/README.md

 You can press `Ctrl + c` to stop the jetty server.

 ## With Docker
-1. package the application as a war with Maven by `mvn clean package`
+Assuming you have installed Docker.
+1. build an image by `docker build -t gettingstarted .`
-2. run `docker-compose up`
+2. run `docker run -p 8080:8080 gettingstarted`

+It will take a while because it needs to download all required jars.

 Then visit  http://localhost:8080/getzkup/ with your browser.